 Where do I start?

-- direct payment, held directly by the person or, where they lack capacity, by a ‘suitable person’;
+• in the form of a direct (cash) payment, held directly by the person or where they lack capacity, by a ‘suitable person’;

-- by way of an ‘account’ held and managed by the council in line with the person’s wishes or as an account placed with a care or support provider and accessed by the user in direct negotiation with the provider; or
+• by way of an ‘account’ held and managed by the council in line with the person’s wishes for example to pay for community care services which are commissioned by the council, or as an account placed with a third party (provider) and accessed by the user in direct negotiation with the provider; or

 – how you can best be supported to live as independently as possible;

 – your home and how you are coping in it;

 – any health and medical treatments you need;

 – your financial status and any benefits you may be claiming.

 Your local Adult Services are responsible for the assessment process, you will need to contact the Adult Social Care Department in Essex on 0845 603 7630 or Department for People in Southend-on-Sea on 01702 215008.

 Once your council has an understanding of your care and financial needs, the next stage is to